YueLiao/gen-vlkt/README.md

 ```

 ## Training
 After the preparation, you can start training with the following commands.
-The whole training is split into two steps: GEN-VLKT base model training and dynamic re-weighting training.
-The trainings of GEN-VLKT-S for HICO-DET and V-COCO are shown as follows.

 ### HICO-DET
 ```
 sh ./config/hico_s.sh